 - What’s right for you depends on your body

 CBD products for pain, anxiety, and other health ailments come in many different forms, including capsules, oils, topical balms, vaporizers, and gummies.
 The World Health Organization (WHO) reports that CBD, also known as cannabidiol, is “generally well tolerated with a good safety profile,” and concluded “to date, there is no evidence of recreational use of CBD or any public health related problems associated with the use of pure CBD.”

 A growing body of scientific evidence from the National Institutes of Health and the country’s leading scientific journals also point to a wide range of health benefits associated with CBD products, ranging from chronic pain management and epilepsy and cancer treatment.
-Not surprisingly, the CBD market is expected to grow into a $2.15 billion industry by 2021, a sevenfold increase from 2016.
+Not surprisingly, the CBD market is expected to grow into a billion dollar industry by 2021, a sevenfold increase from 2016.

 There are currently over one thousand CBD products and hemp products on the market today, and consumers have more choices regarding the type of CBD product and preferred consumption methods than ever before.
 However, Consumer Reports notes that the CBD market is completely unregulated and there is still uncertainty regarding the legal framework underpinning the manufacture and sale of CBD products.
 Subsequently, consumers are often left to sift through “a confusing marketplace with little guidance about whether the products work, are safe, or even contain the ingredients manufacturers claim.”